danealohabib/fnac/README.md

-## Data and Code Supporting 'An Exploration of First Nations Reserves and Access to Cash'
+Code Supporting 'An Exploration of First Nations Reserves and Access to Cash'

 Title of Publication: An Exploration of First Nations Reserves and Access to Cash
 Paper Number: [To be completed by K&IS upon publication]